 TYPE OF CONTROL / AUDIT: BODIES PERFORMING THE CONTROL / AUDIT: Verification of project expenditure Independent auditors acting in accordance with grant contract expenditure verification requirements and Programme control procedures.
 Administrative verification of payment requests of beneficiaries together with Expenditure Verification Certificates and project progress reports.
 This verification may also include on-the-spot project verifications.
 The frequency and coverage of the onthe-spot verifications shall be proportionate to the amount of the grant to a project and the level of risk identified by these verifications and audits by the AA for the management and control system as a whole.
 On-the-spot project verifications may be carried out on a sample basis.
 MA/JTS-IB For the purpose of carrying out verifications throughout the whole Programme area, the MA/JTS-IB may be assisted by CCPs.
 Audit of projects (Art.
 28 and 32 of the IR) - to audit a sample of projects financed under the Programme.
 AA and representatives of GoA Audits on the management and control system and on the annual accounts of the Programme (Art.
-28 and 32 of the IR) - to certify the statement of revenue and expenditure presented by the MA in its annual financial report, and in particular certify that stated expenditure of Technical Assistance has been actually incurred and is accurate and eligible.
-AA, representatives of GoA (in case of Belarusian and Ukrainian TA expenditure) Controls by the Union (Art.
+28 and 32 of the IR) - to establish whether the accounts give a true and fair view and the control systems properly put in place function (audits are carried out in relation to all expenditures included in the accounts including Technical Assistance).
+AA, representatives of GoA (in case of Belarusian and Ukrainian expenditure) Controls by the Union (Art.
 33 of the IR) - verification of the use of Union funds by the MA, beneficiaries, contractors, subcontractors and third parties in receipt of financial support by examining documents and/or conducting on-the-spot checks.
 The European Commission, the European Anti-Fraud Office, the European Court of Auditors and any external auditor authorised by these institutions and bodies